You are lovable, worthy, and enough — regardless of your behavior or the behavior of others.

 How you perceive others reflects how you perceive yourself, and how others perceive you reflects how they perceive themselves.

-A mind grounded in love and compassion will naturally see love and compassion in the world.
+A mind grounded in love and compassion will naturally percieve and recieve love and compassion in the world.

-A mind rooted in attack, guilt, or shame will perceive attack, guilt, and shame in others.
+A mind rooted in attack, guilt, or shame will perceive and perscribe attack, guilt, and shame in others.

 When others judge or attack you, it reflects unhealed judgment or attack within them.